okvivi/go-server-on-heroku/README.md

 $ git push heroku master
 </pre>

-#### This example does not currently compile on heroku
+#### This example compiles on heroku

-The directory structure has two binaries, and a `foobar.com/shared` shared package that both try to import.
+The directory structure has two binaries, and a `foobar.com/shared` shared package that both to import.

-    foobar.com/frontend/  <-- there's a binary in here, the web one foobar.com/shared/    <-- NO BINARY in here, just a package with shared code foobar.com/worker/    <-- there's a second binary in here
+    src/foobar.com/frontend/  <-- there's a binary in here, the web one src/foobar.com/shared/    <-- NO BINARY in here, just a package with shared code src/foobar.com/worker/    <-- there's a second binary in here

-This directory structure no longer compiles, because the moment I specify a ".godir" that's anything other than the root of my directory structure, the go compiler can no longer find the code under foobar.com/shared anymore.
+.godir must be set to base path.
+In this case, foobar.com

+Symlinks are used to expose the frontend, shared, and worker packages to the heroku buildpack.